Luca-Lana/Web_Scrapy_Lol/README.md

 The "hardest" part of this project was when I had to analyze the code, but after some time analyzing the code I can see the best way to get the information.

+## Project Status

+The project is completed ✅ but there will still be modifications and improvements.

 ## Libraries 📚